dolbyio-samples/comms-sdk-web-quickstart/README.md

 Select the www/index.html file and run with live server.
 ```

-To make easer to run, we've included the python server in a shell script.
+Or if you prefer to use python's server, we've included a simple python server in a shell script.
 ```
-To make server.sh executable:
+Make server.sh executable:
-cd www
+% cd www
-chmod +x server.sh
+% chmod +x server.sh
 ```
 ```
 Run server.sh: